 - Bot from Team Umizoomi

-- NEPTR from Adventure Time literally has a tin can for a "head".
-Since it's as much magical as technological, its' actual face is elsewhere and the can-head is purely ornamental.
+- NEPTR from Adventure Time literally has a tin can Finn meant to be his "head" and drew a face on.
+When a lightning bolt brought it to life, its actual face ended up being elsewhere and the can-head is purely ornamental.

 - H.E.L.P.E.R. from The Venture Bros., the epitome of the robot buddy as seen by pop culture in the 1950s.